-From 2016 to 2018, the bass performed in new productions of Mozart’s Le nozze di Figaro, Tchaikovsky’s The Queen of Spades and Verdi’s Un ballo in maschera at Theater Chemnitz.
-From 2014 until 2016, the young bass was a member of the Oper Stuttgart’s studio where he performed in productions of Mussorgskij’s Chowanschtschina, Offenbach’s Les contes d‘ Hoffmann, Strauss‘ Salome, Verdi’s Rigoletto and Wagner’s Tristan und Isolde.
-At Theaterakademie August Everding in Munich, he performed Handel’s Imeneo, in Mariotte’s Salomé and Obst’s Solaris at Theaterakademie August Everding in Munich.
+Eric Ander performed in new productions of Mozart’s Le nozze di Figaro, Tchaikovsky’s The Queen of Spades and Verdi’s Un ballo in Maschera at Theater Chemnitz between 2016 and 2018.
+From 2014 to 2016 he was a member of Stuttgart Oper Studio, where he appeared in numerous productions; prior to that he performed in Handel’s Imeneo, Mariotte’s Salomé and Obst’s Solaris at Theaterakademie August Everding in Munich.

-His concert repertoire includes several cantatas and masses by Bach as well as his St. John Passion, Magnificat, St. Matthew’s Passion and Christmas Oratorio, Haydn’s The Creation, Mendelssohn’s Paulus, Mozart’s Requiem, Rossini’s Petite messe solennelle as well as works by Biber, Buxtehude, Larsson, Rosenberg and Schelle.
-The concert soloist introduced himself to Festival d’Aix-en-Provence in 2014, to Festspiele Mecklenburg-Vorpommern in 2015 and to Open Air im Schlosshof Vornbach in 2018.
+His concert repertoire includes Bach cantatas and masses as well as his St John Passion, Magnificat, St Matthew Passion and Christmas Oratorio, Haydn’s The Creation, Mendelssohn’s Paulus, Mozart’s Requiem, Rossini’s Petite messe solennelle and works by Biber, Buxtehude, Larsson, Rosenberg and Schelle.
+He first appeared as a concert soloist at Festival d’Aix-en-Provence in 2014 and at Festspiele Mecklenburg-Vorpommern in 2015.

-Eric Ander performed with orchestras including Collegium Musicum, Britten Pears Baroque Orchestra, Münchner Rundfunkorchester, Staatsorchester Stuttgart, Stockholms Bachsällskap, The English Voices and under the baton of conductors including Florian Benfer, Gregor Bühl, Sylvain Cambreling, Giuliano Carella, Christian Curnyn, Georg Fritzsch, Simon Hewitt, Michael Hofstetter, James Holmes, Roland Kluttig, Mats Nilsson, Emmanuel Olivier, Franck Ollu, Christoph Rousset, Ulf Schirmer.
+Eric Ander has performed with orchestras such as Collegium Musicum, Britten Pears Baroque Orchestra, Ensemble Modern, Münchner Rundfunkorchester, Staatsorchester Stuttgart, Stockholms Bachsällskap and The English Voices and under the baton of conductors including Marc Albrecht, Florian Benfer, Gregor Bühl, Sylvain Cambreling, Giuliano Carella, Christian Curnyn, Georg Fritzsch, Simon Hewitt, Michael Hofstetter, James Holmes, Roland Kluttig, Ingo Metzmacher, Mats Nilsson, Emmanuel Olivier, Franck Ollu, Christoph Rousset and Ulf Schirmer.